GabyEstrada/GabyEstrada.github.io/_posts/2024-06-02-the_checklist_manifesto.md

-# The Checklist Manifesto by Atul Gawande
+# "The Checklist Manifesto" by Atul Gawande

 During one internal meeting at work, it was suggested among the team to read this book.
 I could not wrap my head around how so many pages could be devoted to discussing checklists.
 But when I finally lifted the book and opened the pages, the intro got me hooked!

-Here are the top things that I took away:
+### Here are the top things that I took away:
 - Try not to go to the hospital if you don't need to.... (read the book to understand what I mean 😝)
 - The construction industry is safer for humans than the medical industry (annual failure rate of less than 0.00002%!)
 - Even enhanced by technology, our physical and mental powers are limited.
 Two reasons we may nonetheless fail: